open-and-sustainable/prismaid/julia/PrismAId/README.md

 ## Documentation

-Comprehensive documentation for PRISMAID, including detailed descriptions of its functionalities, installation guide, usage examples, and configuration settings, is available online.
+Comprehensive documentation for `PrismAId`, including detailed descriptions of its functionalities, installation guide, usage examples, and configuration settings, is available online.
 You can access the complete documentation by visiting the following URL:

 [prismAId Documentation](https://open-and-sustainable.github.io/prismaid)